jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 ### III.
 Initializing a map with a swipe

 1. To begin, use this sample code created by the documentation team at Mapbox to set up a site with two map divs.
-Save it in a new `.html` file for this assignment.
+To keep organized, create a new folder for this assignment on your class folder on the R drive.
+Open your text editor (Brackets or Visual Studio) and create a new file blank file using File > New and save it with the name index.html in your folder for this assignment.
+Then copy the code below into your new blank file.

 	```html
 	<!DOCTYPE html>